 The Mid-Autumn Festival has a history going back 3000 years.
 Moon worship is evident in historical records going back as far as the Zhou Dynasty (510–314 BC).
 During the Tang Dynasty (618–907 AD), moon appreciation and jovial celebration was popularly adopted among the Chinese upper class, later spreading observance of the festival to the lower classes.
 During this time, it’s also believed the mooncake was invented.
 The festival became an official holiday in the Northern Song Dynasty (960–1127 AD).

+The legend of the moon goddess, Chang’e (嫦娥), is the most popular origin story associated with the Mid-Autumn Festival.
 One version of the legend describes how Chang’e drank the eternal life-giving medicine and flew to the moon in the hopes of escaping her husband and corrupt ruler, Hou Yi (后羿).
+In ancient Chinese times, people also believed this time of the year was linked with rebirth.
+Offerings would be made to the moon to bless women with a healthy pregnancy.

-- The Baiyue (百越) ethnic peoples who lived in South China and Vietnam during the first centuries BC and AD, believed a dragon appeared during the eighth lunar month, bringing rain to help their crops grow and better their lives.
+The Baiyue (百越) ethnic peoples who lived in South China and Vietnam during the first centuries BC and AD believed a dragon appeared during the eighth lunar month, bringing rain to help their crops grow and better their lives.

+During the Mid-Autumn Festival, there are lots of traditions and rituals that have been passed down for generations.
 The full moon is a symbol of wholeness, nostalgia, and the reunion of family.
 Many believe family members even far or close can share the same feeling by looking at the same moon.
-The roundness of the moon was an inspiration for mooncakes.

 The Chinese lantern is believed to symbolize fertility and good fortune.
+One of the most important Mid-Autumn Festival traditions is lighting and carrying these lucky lanterns in various shapes.
 During this time, it’s also a traditional social ritual that allows single women and men to meet up.
 Activities such as the dragon or lion dance are associated with Baiyue people’s belief of the rain-bringing dragon.
 Burning incense is a way of praying to the gods for blessing.
+People also watch stage performances and visit Mid-Autumn Festival markets to play carnival games.

-What to eat during the Mid-Autumn Festival?
+What to eat during Mid-Autumn Festival?

 Mooncakes are baked cakes with sweet fillings and whole salty egg yolks, a treat that, among other stories, has been linked to the historical tale of Ming revolutionaries’ victory over their Mongol rulers.